Vale of Tempe: Ideal scenes

+In Tempe or the dales of Arcady?
+What men or gods are these?
+What maidens loth?...."

 Painters of the 19th century also contributed to this mythologising tradition.
 They include J. M. W. Turner, whose The story of Apollo and Daphne (1837) is based on Ovid's account in the Metamorphoses.
 In his painting, the broad valley is rimmed by mountains and dissolves in light, while the characters meeting on the road are dwarfed by the scene that opens behind them.
 Francis Danby's The Contest of the Lyre and the Pipe in the Valley of Tempe (1842) pictures a similar scene, as it is described in a contemporary publication.
 Behind the competing musicians in the foreground, "the sun is setting over Ossa, and the river Peneus, steeped in its departing light, is flowing below".

 The convention of the valley's pleasant nature has also been used to underline the discomfiture of Pompey's flight after his defeat at the Battle of Pharsalus, as recounted by Plutarch.
 A later historian embroidered on his bare statement of fact with the reflection that "Pompey passed on through the Vale of Tempe to the sea, regardless of the beauty and splendour that surrounded him".
 He was, however, doing no more than poets before.
 John Edmund Reade, for example, whose long narrative in "The Vale of Tempe" records the fugitive's desperate appearance as glimpsed by a bystander; and William Dale of Newlyn, whose "Pompey in the Vale of Tempe" calls on the "delightful valley" to mourn the misfortune of the vanquished leader.

 In reality, William Smith sets such accounts straight in his Dictionary of Greek and Roman Geography (1854), commenting that the vale's "scenery is distinguished rather by savage grandeur than by the sylvan beauty which [some authors] attribute to it…None of these writers appear to have drawn their pictures from actual observation".
 In corroboration he cites Edward Dodwell's account of A Classical and Topographical Tour through Greece (1819) and the accompanying engravings based on the drawings he made on his journey.
 In the course of his passage through the gorge, Dodwell notes, "the traveller beholds on either side a stupendous wall of mighty precipices rising in prodigious grandeur, shattered into deformities and sprinkled with a wild profusion of trees and aromatic shrubs."